mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/monitoring/index.md

 - CoreDNSDown
 - KubeVersionMismatch

-A complete list with all the pre-defined alerts can be found [here][prometheus_rules].
+A complete list with all the pre-defined alerts can be found [on GitHub][prometheus_rules].

 ### Use overrides configMaps to configure alert rules